noe/academic-kickstart/content/post/emnlp2018.md

 and
 [On Tree-Based Neural Sentence Modeling](http://aclweb.org/anthology/D18-1492).

-Cross-lingual learning was also present in a lot of different articles presented at the conference, both regarding word embeddings, machine translation.
+Cross-lingual learning was present in a lot of different articles presented at the conference, both regarding word embeddings, machine translation.
 You can take a look at the [accepted papers](https://aclanthology.coli.uni-saarland.de/events/emnlp-2018) and search for "cross-lingual" to get an idea.